-Kenya Forest Service (KFS) KFS's mandate is to enhance the development, conservation, and management of Kenya's forest resources based in all public forests and assist County Governments to develop and manage forest resources on community and private lands for the equitable benefit of present and future generations.

-Promotion of renewable energy technologies and clean cooking solutions.

-In Kenya, Charcoal producers and transporters must be licensed by the Kenya Forest Service (KFS); commercial charcoal producers must organize themselves into Charcoal Producers Associations (CPAs); and charcoal wholesalers or retailers should not rade with unlicensed producers.
+KFS's mandate is to enhance the development, conservation, and management of Kenya's forest resources based in all public forests and assist County Governments to develop and manage forest resources on community and private lands for the equitable benefit of present and future generations.
+Promotion of renewable energy technologies and clean cooking Promotion of renewable energy technologies and clean cooking solutions.
+In Kenya, Charcoal producers and transporters must be licensed by the Kenya Forest Service (KFS); commercial charcoal producers must organize themselves into Charcoal Producers Associations (CPAs); and charcoal wholesalers or retailers should not trade with unlicensed producers.